pimarc/pms50-gns530/readme.md

 # Change log
 ## V 1.0.21
 - Workaround for the MSFS issue with adding waypoints (see note below)
+- Prevent removing and adding procedure waypoints
 - Bug fix: distance for DME-only station was not displayed
 - Added a dedicated second MOD for managing config and loadable flight plans (see note below)
 - Last selected waypoint in map is available as default waypoint to insert in flight plan
+- Current leg can be removed form flight plan if not in NAV mode
 ## V 1.0.20
 - Radar mode: switch now made by the ENT button
 - Added a cursor mode in MAP NAV page